idmaja/game-battleships/README.md

 ### Step 1: Run the Backend

-1. Open your terminal and navigate to the backend folder:Bash
+1. Open your terminal and navigate to the backend folder

 ```
 cd BattleshipsWebAppsVsComputer
 ```

-2. Run the application:Bash
+2. Run the application

 ```
 dotnet run
 ```

-*The backend typically starts at `http://localhost:5069` (configured in `launchSettings.json`).*
+> *The backend typically starts at `http://localhost:5069` (configured in `launchSettings.json`).*
+>

 ### Step 2: Configure the Frontend